Haute Route Ski Tour - Verbier Variation

-Part trek, part ski tour, part cultural adventure, the Haute Route Ski Traverse offers a brilliant combination of mountain scenery, excellent skiing, camaraderie, exercise, and nights spent in simple, elegant mountain huts.
-Sprinkled a day of skiing apart, these simple huts are perched in impossible spots with comfortable bedding, excellent food, beer, wine, and coffee.
-The huts allow us to travel with reasonably light backpacks and enjoy each day of alpine ski touring free of tents, stoves, sleeping bags, and the other usual burdens of overnight backcountry ski touring.
+Part trek, part ski tour, part cultural adventure, the Haute Route Ski Tour offers a brilliant combination of mountain scenery, excellent skiing, camaraderie, exercise, and nights spent in simple, elegant mountain huts.
+Sprinkled a day of skiing apart, these huts are perched in impossible spots with comfortable bedding, excellent food, beer, wine, and coffee.
+The huts allow us to travel with light backpacks and enjoy each day of alpine ski touring free of tents, stoves, sleeping bags, and the other usual burdens of overnight backcountry ski touring.
 Haute Route literally means "high road" and is pronounced "oat root."

 This high alpine traverse was first done as a walking trip in 1861.
 Over time this became a popular ski route and different versions of haute route evolved.
 The Verbier Haute Route is often called the skiers version because it skips a few of the more technical cruxes providing time for more skiing.
 This traverse runs from Chamonix to Zermatt and Northwest Mountain School offers it as a seven-day program.
 We use this first day in Chamonix to orient the group while skiing the classic Mer de Glace in the Valle Blanche which descends from the Aguille du Midi all the way back to Chamonix or a small train station just above the valley (depending on seasonal snow depth).
 We then spend six days on the actual traverse.
 If the weather forecast looks tricky, we do, on occasion, start a day early, skipping the Valle Blanche and then offering a similar ski tour in Zermatt at the end of the actual Haute Route traverse.

-Haute Route Day 1: Skiing the Valle Blanche
+Haute Route Day 1: Skiing the Valle Blanche - 2nd night in Chamonix

 Haute Route Day 2: Argentiere to Trient Hut